-Population

-During the 1980s and 1990s, many West Coast and Southwest cities gained population: Phoenix, AZ (68 percent), San Antonio, TX (45 percent), and Portland, OR (44 percent).
-Some of the increase was due to annexation of surrounding jurisdictions; Baltimore has not been able to annex land since 1918.
+Population: During the 1980s and 1990s, many west coast and southwest cities gained population: Phoenix, AZ (68 percent), San Antonio, TX (45 percent), and Portland, OR (44 percent).
 However, Baltimore, like many other Mid-Atlantic and Midwest cities continued to lose population.
 In 2000, Baltimore was the 17th largest city in the nation.